WyattMorgan20/GDP-Group-1-Balance---AI-Assisted-Bookkeeping/README.md

 GDP Project

 ## Wiki Editors History
-* Wyatt: Created the charter, problem statement, and client meeting minutes pages as well as their respective links on the wiki home page.
+* Wyatt: Worked on the charter iteration 1 document and helped set up the charter wiki page.
-* Owen: Created and finalized About Developers page.
+* Owen: Worked on the charter iteration 1 document and helped set up the charter wiki page.
 * Corey: Started Home page, finalized format to be used for wiki pages.
 Added Developer info to the About wiki page.
 Added first version of the Charter Draft.